william-kl/Blog/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/scottydocs/README-template.md)

 The blog is an online informational website that allows user to search and share with the latest posts.
+The goal of this project is using JavaScript to build an online informational website that displaying information in a good way.
+It uses JavaScript famous library React and state container Redux.
+It has the basic structure of the average blog, which are header, detail pages and sidebars.
+There is a very interesting search function in the header, which can search the most popular terms in the site.
+It also has the capability of Login and Logout.
 Although this project did not fully implement the message function of a blog, its structure, the search function inside the webpage and using Redux to manage `states`, laid a good foundation for the development of larger projects.